 The southern state of Kerala has a long history of several progressive social movements.
 It also has a good record of education and health, as reflected in development indicators for the same.
 Literacy rate is very high in this state when compared to several other Indian states.
 Unlike many other states of India, primary education in the rural areas of the state also maintains a good quality.
 The ‘Kerala model’ – which is widely discussed in academia - in refers to the state’s achievements in the material conditions of living, social development, income rate, literacy, employment, life expectancy, health, and low level of infant mortality.

 Further, mental health services are also well-established in the state, and mental health literacy is high compared to other states in India (Thomas, 2014).
 At the same time, Kerala also has the highest per capita consumption of alcohol in India, viz.
 8.3 litres per person in a year (BBC News, June 9, 2017).
 One recent report says that Kerala spent nearly 500 crores on alcohol during the Onam festival in 2018, viz. the annual harvest festival in the state (The Hindu, September 13, 2019).
 According to WHO, alcohol consumption rate has increased from 2.4 liters to 5.7 from 2005 to 2016 in India (The Hindu, September 23, 2018).
-Manoj (2016) observed that when Kerala have the high per capita alcohol consumption, national average is 4 litres only.
+Manoj (2016) observed that while Kerala has the high per capita alcohol consumption of 8.3 litres per annum, the national average is only 4 litres.
 One report found that the state government earned 195.29 crores from the beverages department in 2017 (Times of India, December 28, 2017).
 Further, alcohol and drugs have been held responsible for domestic violence in 60% of the cases in Kerala (Karthika, 2015).
-The Kerala Women’s Commission also ,maintains that in most of the domestic violence cases, the husbands are alcoholic (Koshi, 2014).
+The Kerala Women’s Commission also maintains that in most of the domestic violence cases, the husbands are alcoholic (Koshi, 2014).
 Dr. Pramila Devi, member of the Kerala Women’s Commission, specified that in 50% of domestic violence cases women reported their partner’s excessive alcohol consumption (The Time of India, August 29, 2014).